near/docs/docs/tutorials/contracts/guest-book.md

 > Why not iterate over `messages` directly?
 We can certainly _try_, but iterating over a storage collection directly can rack up gas pretty quickly.
 If, instead, we "look up" each index like so -  `messages[i + startIndex]`, we keep O(1) time complexity and, hopefully, avoid any `GasLimitExceeded` errors.

-We can refactor a bit by putting our `PostedMessage` and `messages` instance of it in  `model.ts`.
-Then we can import it into `main.ts`, which will now just have our contract methods, and be easier to read.

 ## Contract: Test

-Before we start, switch to the `testing` branch of our project.
+This builds off of the work we have previously completed.
+To view the code needed to complete this section, switch to the `contract-testing` branch.
 We will be using AS-pect to test our smart contract on a locally mocked network.
+The completed code for this section can be found in the `front-end-develop` branch.

 ### Unit Tests